a-poorva/Design-Project/README.md

 Functional Specifications

-LED light that is button-activated to switch between the following operating modes:
+1. LED light that is button-activated to switch between the following operating modes:
+a.
 Off
+b.
 Brightest
+c.
 Intermediate Brightness
+d.
 Least Bright
+e.
 Flashing @ 2 Hz
-Self-contained device with LED and button exposed.
+2. Self-contained device with LED and button exposed.

 Extra credit possibilities:
-Battery life indicator
+1. Battery life indicator
-Waterproof enclosure
+2. Waterproof enclosure
-You tell us!
+3. You tell us!

 Constraints

-Run on single battery up to 9 V
+1. Run on single battery up to 9 V
-Electronics connected to a single PCB (can be single- or double-sided) Cannot weight more than 1 lb
+2. Electronics connected to a single PCB (can be single- or double-sided)
+3. Cannot weight more than 1 lb
-Cannot have a single dimension > 6 in
+4. Cannot have a single dimension > 6 in
-Cannot cost more than $50 to duplicate unit
+5. Cannot cost more than $50 to duplicate unit
-Battery must be easily replaceable
+6. Battery must be easily replaceable

 Evaluation

-Minimize weight
+1. Minimize weight

-Minimize size
+2. Minimize size

-Maximize Brightest mode
+3. Maximize Brightest mode

-Minimize power draw / maximize battery life
+4. Minimize power draw / maximize battery life

-Survive 3 foot drop with battery installed
+5. Survive 3 foot drop with battery installed

 Create-and-maintain a GitHub project repository to maintain version history of:

-Mechanical CAD (PDFs + more)
+1. Mechanical CAD (PDFs + more)
-Electronic CAD (PDFs + more)
+2. Electronic CAD (PDFs + more)
-Software
+3. Software
-Testing data
+4. Testing data
-Design history / notes
+5. Design history / notes
-Specification sheets
+6. Specification sheets
-Usage notes (README.md)
+7. Usage notes (README.md)
-Kanban board / Issues / Milestones
+8. Kanban board / Issues / Milestones